 - that clicks until the end stops are reached.
-This allows for manual flame height adjustment as well as adjustment to pilot standby position. - Stop!
+This allows for manual flame height adjustment as well as adjustment to pilot standby position. - 1.
+Stop!
 Read the safety information included before proceeding. - 2.
-Turn main valve knob to the off, full clockwise \bigcirc position. - 3.
-Turn MANUAL knob to the man, full clockwise \bigcirc position. - 4.
-Place ON/OFF switch (if equipped) in O (OFF position). - Wait five (5) minutes to clear out any gas.
+Turn main valve knob to the off, full clockwise $\bigcirc$ position. - 3.
+Turn MANUAL knob to the man, full clockwise reposition. - 4.
+Place ON/OFF switch (if equipped) in O (OFF position). - 5.
+Wait five (5) minutes to clear out any gas.
 Verify that no gas is in the area around the appliance, including near the floor.
 If you detect gas stop!
-Follow "What to do if you smell gas" in the safety information on page 14.
+Follow "What to do if you smell gas" in the safety information on page 5.
 If no gas is present, proceed to step 6. - 6.
 Place ON/OFF switch (if equipped) in I (On position). - 7.
-With the MANUAL knob in man position a manual pilot valve operator and piezo ignitor (optional) are accessible. - Fully push down manual pilot valve operator and hold in, to start pilot gas flow (see figure 19, page 22).
+With the MANUAL knob in man position a manual pilot valve operator and piezo ignitor (optional) are accessible. - 8.
+Fully push down manual pilot valve operator and hold in, to start pilot gas flow (See Figure 19, page 28).

-Ignition with match: Immediately light the pilot with a match, while continuing to hold in the manual pilot valve operator for about one (1) minute after the pilot is lit.
+Ignition with match:

+Immediately light the pilot with a match, while continuing to hold in the manual pilot valve operator for about one (1) minute after the pilot is lit.
 Release manual pilot valve operator.
-If hold in the manual pilot valve operator for about one (1) minute after the pilot is lit.
-Release manual pilot valve operator.
 If pilot does not stay lit, wait five (5) minutes and repeat.
 Ignition with piezo ignitor:

-Change the ignition cable from the receiver to the valve (see figure 19, page 22).
+Change the ignition cable from the receiver to the valve (See Figure 19, page 28).
 Push in the piezo ignitor to ignite.
 If pilot does not stay lit, wait five (5) minutes and repeat.